BLAST-ImpactX/impactx-wheels/README.md

 - GPU support (CUDA/HIP/SYCL)
 - multi-node support (MPI)

-then use *another install method* [as described in our manual](https://impactx.readthedocs.io/en/latest/install/users.html).
+then use *another installation method* [as described in our manual](https://impactx.readthedocs.io/en/latest/install/users.html).

+If you have any questions or encounter any issues with installing ImpactX, please do not hesitate to [open an issue](https://github.com/BLAST-ImpactX/impactx/issues) or [start a discussion](https://github.com/orgs/BLAST-ImpactX/discussions) to receive help or share feedback.

 ## Documentation

-In order to learn how to install and run the code, please see the online documentation: https://impactx.readthedocs.io
+Please see the online documentation for detailed examples, references, theory sections on our models, and how-to guides: https://impactx.readthedocs.io

 ## Acknowledgements